 However the experience wasn’t for everyone as Nathan Graham-Lowery, 23, from Eccles found out whilst on a school trip to the experience.

-A big Doctor Who fan from a young age, he and his class were lulled into false sense of security upon arriving at the faux-exhibit on the sunken ship, he said:
+A big Doctor Who fan from a young age, he and his class were lulled into false sense of security upon arriving at the faux-exhibit on the sunken ship, thinking it was a run-of-the-mill history trip, he said:

 “It was all pretty mundane (in the initial exhibit), and if we hadn’t known about it being a Doctor Who thing beforehand, it’d feel pretty normal.”